Prairie Creek - Camps Canal Take Out Point (Potano Paddling Trail)

-Public boat ramps are essential infrastructure that provides free or affordable access to America's waterways.
-These facilities allow boaters of all experience levels to safely launch and retrieve their vessels, supporting recreational boating, fishing, water sports, and tourism throughout the nation.
-Whether you're planning a weekend fishing trip, launching a sailboat, or exploring a new lake, public boat ramps offer convenient water access without breaking the bank.
+Public boat ramps are essential infrastructure that provides free or paid access to America's waterways.
+These facilities allow boaters of many experience levels to launch and retrieve vessels, supporting recreational boating, fishing, water sports, and tourism.
+Whether you're planning a weekend fishing trip, launching a sailboat, or exploring a new lake, check the recorded fee status and verify current charges with the operator.

 When using public boat ramps, remember these etiquette guidelines: Always move your vehicle and trailer away from the ramp once your boat is in the water, allowing other boaters to launch.
 Respect posted rules and hours of operation.
 Check if your state requires boat registration or launch permits before heading out.
 Trailer parking can be limited at popular ramps, so arrive early on busy weekends.
 Leave the launch area clean and take out what you bring in.

-Search by state or county, then filter by amenities — concrete ramps, courtesy docks, trailer parking, and restrooms are the key features that separate a good ramp from a frustrating one.
+Search by state or county, then compare amenities.
+Concrete ramps, courtesy docks, trailer parking, and restrooms are the key features that separate a good ramp from a frustrating one.

 Prepare your boat fully in the staging area before pulling onto the ramp.
 Move quickly during the launch, then immediately pull your vehicle and trailer out of the ramp lane to allow the next boater access.